THE THINKING EQUESTRIAN

 How Do You Fit a Saddle?

-Question: My daughter wants a new saddle for her horse this Christmas.
+A reader asks: My daughter wants a new saddle for her horse this Christmas.
 How do I choose a good one?

 Answer: The saddle needs to fit the horseʼs back and the riderʼs seat.
 Both are equally important.
 Local saddle shops or tack stores often will bring saddles out for you to try on your horse for a reasonable fitting fee.
 But even if you decide to go that route, here are things you should know: